Reimagining Remote Teaching

 You are in management at Generic Company.
 As a manager, you are leading your team through a global pandemic and everyone has been asked to work remotely.
 During your virtual team conversations, you have noticed everyone seems to be handling the situation differently.
 Some members are viewing this situation as a threat while others view it as a challenge to be overcome.
 Using what we have learned to date about memory, explain why you believe there are differences in how your team members are judging this same experience?
 How can you work to overcome those various opinions of the situation so you can become a more productive work team?
 Please be sure to cite specific information in your answer from the textbook.

 Personal Application Question #2

 Try to think of an example in which you coped with a particular stressor by using problem-focused coping.
 What was the stressor?
-What did your problem-focused efforts invovle?
+What did your problem-focused efforts involve?
 Were they effective?

 Sample Case Study #2

 You are in management at Generic Company.
 You know your employees are under great stress while working at home during this global pandemic.
 They are trying to juggle health concerns, teaching their children, and working all at once, while also navigating various software platforms and virtual meeting spaces.
 This constantly changing chaotic environment is leaving your employees exhausted and overwhelmed.
 Take a few moments in your peer leadership team to plan to overcome these stressors by applying a problem-focused coping approach to the situation.
 How can you best support your work team?
 What techniques can you recommend helping them manage their feelings through a problem-focused approach?
 How can they be effective?
 How will you measure their effectiveness?
 Please be sure to cite specific information in your answer from the textbook.

 Implementation of case studies into your virtual classroom is easy.
 You can add the case study directions and information directly into your blackboard course or on a separate document for your students to download.

 You then share directions with them.
 Here are possible sample directions: